mgussekloo/laravel-facet-filter/README.md

 /* Or ... */
 $products = Product::where('discounted', true)->facetsMatchFilter($filter)->pluck('id');

-/* Calling getFacets() after facetsMatchFilter() will take the last query into account automagically, so that the facet options will show the correct count for the current results. */
+/* Calling getFacets() after facetsMatchFilter() takes the last query into account automagically so that the facet options will have the correct count for the current results. */
 $facets = Product::getFacets($filter);
 ```